philgyford/dotfiles/README.md

 dotfiles
 ========

 My system config stuff.
+Include Neovim config (in `.config/nvim/`).

-Recently (2020) switched from using bash to zsh, so the bash files probably won't get many updates from here on.
+Switched from using bash to zsh in 2020, so the bash files probably won't get many updates from here on.

 For each of the files/folders do something like: